 SOF 4 Outdoor league specific regulations

 SOF 4.1 Squad size The maximum squad size for each match shall be 20 players.
 Each team may begin a game with a starting line-up of a maximum of 10 players (with a maximum of 5 players of one gender), or 12 players (with a maximum of 6 players of one gender) if using Extra Hitters.
-The minimum squad size for each match shall be eight players (with a maximum of 5 players of one gender), however teams with only eight or nine players shall have an automatic out enforced for each missing player at the point at which they would be due up to bat.
-Teams with only 9 players may only have a maximum of 5 players of one gender.
+The minimum squad size for each match shall be 8 players.
+Teams with only 8 or 9 players may only have a maximum of 5 players of one gender and shall have an automatic out enforced for each missing player at the point at which they would be due up to bat.

 SOF 4.2 Substitutions Will be made in line with the WBSC (World Baseball Softball Confederation) Slow Pitch Softball Playing Rules.

-SOF 4.3 The softball diamond must be either grass or artificial grass (3G or 4G) and should comply with the WBSC (World Baseball Softball Confederation) Slow Pitch Softball Playing Rules.
-BSUK have a diagram of field dimensions available here.
+SOF 4.3 The softball diamond must be either grass, artificial grass (3G or 4G) or combination dirt infield/grass (real or artificial) outfield and should conform to the playing field requirements set out in the WBSC (World Baseball Softball Confederation) Slow Pitch Softball Playing Rules current as of 1 September of the BUCS season.
+The field lines should include, at minimum, batter's box, first base and third base lines, extended as far as possible into the outfield, and dead ball lines.
+It is preferred, but not required, to also include the coach's box and on-deck circle.
 It is the responsibility of the host institution/Playing Entity when confirming the fixtures (note REG 9.5) to advise the opposition teams and all match officials of the playing surface and on any footwear restrictions (note REG 9.3.3).

 SOF 4.4 The host institution/Playing Entity should provide field space for up to two softball diamonds to be marked out, booked to allow sufficient time for all the game day fixtures to take place.

-SOF 4.6 There will be a 7-run limit per inning – apart from the last scheduled inning.
+SOF 4.6 There will be a 7-run limit per inning for the first 4 innings.

 SOF 4.7 Scorecards Both teams should keep a scoresheet during the game, agreeing the running score at the end of each half-inning and the final score at the end of the match.
 Teams should keep copies of all scoresheets until the end of the season.